1116 SEN: SEN Gold Coast

 On the 3rd March 2021 SEN Gold Coast launched on 1620 AM Narrowcast providing coverage of several local and national sports such as Cricket, AFL, horse, thoroughbred and greyhound racing.

 Former stations

 SEN 1323

 SEN 1323 was launched on 1 February 2005 in Adelaide, replacing 5DN.
 It largely simulcast 1116 SEN, with a single opt-out program for the Adelaide market.
 The station closed following parent company Data & Commerce Limited entering voluntary administration in June 2005.

 SEN+

 SEN+ commenced broadcasting on 13 August 2018, replacing Classic Rock Radio.
 The station broadcast live coverage of the NFL, NBA, A-League and Super Rugby as well as live and timeshifted programming from the main SEN station.

-On 28 March 2020, it was replaced by SEN Track.
+On 28 March 2020, it was replaced by SEN Track and has since been purchased by ACE Radio Broadcasters to relaunch as 3MP.